Bipartite secret sharing and staircases: Ideal multipartite secret sharing revisited

 \subsection{Ideal bipartite access structures}

 For bipartite access structures the procedure of Theorem \ref{thm:generating-kappa-ideal} can be detailed as follows.
 Take an integer polymatroid $(M,f')$ on the two-element set $M=\{1,2\}$.
 The polymatroid $(M,f')$ is determined by the integer ranks $a=f'(1)$, $b=f'(2)$ and $c=f'(12)$, where $c\le a+b$ (here $12$ is the two-element set $\{1,2\}$).
-Assume neither $a$ nor $b$ is zero (not-degenerate cases).
+Assume neither $a$ nor $b$ is zero and $a,b<c$ (thus $1$, $2$ and $12$ are all flats).
 If $c<a+b$, then $(M,f')$ has four non-trivial modular cuts:

-If $c=a+b$, then $\{1.2\}$ is a modular pair, thus $\M_4$ is not a modular cut.
+If $c=a+b$, then $\{1,2\}$ is a modular pair, thus $\M_4$ is not a modular cut.
 The one-point extensions $(\{0,1,2\},f)$ are integer polymatroids on three elements, consequently they are linearly representable; see \cite{matus-studeny}.
 The generic extensions created in step 3 are also linearly representable, thus every $\kappa$-ideal bipartite access structure admits an ideal linear sss.

 Let us compute the ranks in the generic extension $(0\cup N_1\cup N_2,h)$.
 For $I_1\subseteq N_1$ and $I_2\subseteq N_2$ we have

 If $f$ was generated by $\M_1$, then